ibnc/tablinate/README.markdown

 ## Description

-tablinate is a ruby gem that takes arrays of hashes or active record objects and converts them into tables in a view file.
+Tablinate is a ruby gem that takes arrays of hashes, ActiveRecord::Relation objects, or a JSON array of hashes, and converts them into html tables.
 It is intended for use in small projects or applications whose schemas are closely related to what a table's output should be.

 ## Install